theliberators/scrumteamsurvey.research/research.md

 # Study Design

-- A qualitative investigation of the benefits, risks and challenges of dynamic teaming approaches compared to more traditional ones.
+- Structured interviews of informants from Alpha* on the benefits, risks and challenges of dynamic teaming approaches compared to more traditional ones.
-- A qualitative investigation of how organizations support, or can support, dynamic teaming approaches to offset some of the disadvantages compared to long-lived, stable teams
+- Structured interviews of informants from Alpha* on how organizations support, or can support, dynamic teaming approaches to offset some of the disadvantages compared to long-lived, stable teams
-- A qualitative investigation of how the metateam interacts with subteams
+- Structured interviews of informants from Alpha* on how the metateam interacts with subteams
-- A quantitative survey study to track how teams perform based on their longevity and their use of dynamic teaming
+- A quantitative survey study to track how teams perform based on their longevity and their use of dynamic teaming at Alpha and at other organizations
-- At Alpha, the questionnaire will be taken at the start and the end of each “mission” (subteam) and intermediate is also possible.
-So it has a longitudinal component.
+- At Alpha*, the questionnaire will be taken at the start of a newly formed subteam and at the end of each "iteration".

+*: While Alpha has presented itself as the first collaborator in this study, additional companies may join.

 # Data Analysis

+To be determined

 # Ethical Considerations

 # Timeline

+- Interview timeline
+-